 4.2 What acts are permitted with respect to copyright works (ie what exceptions apply)?
 There are a number of acts that can be carried out in relation to copyright works despite the fact that they might be protected by copyright.
 These permitted acts are wide in variety but often relate to very specific scenarios.
-They include (amongst others):

-Making temporary copies
+They include (amongst others): Act Making temporary copies Description A copy that is transient or incidental which:

-is an integral and essential part of a technological process

-- has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary or - has no independent economic significance.
+• Is an integral and essential part of a technological process - has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary, or - has no independent economic significance.

+Act

 Making personal copies for private use

+Description

 Making of a copy exclusively for the individual's personal and private use and when necessary.

 However, such means of use as the reproduction of databases or their significant parts, recording of an audiovisual work at a place open for free attendance and its reproduction with professional equipment and some other means are directly prohibited by the Civil Code.

+Act

-Free use of a work for informational, scientific, educational, or cultural purposes
+Free use of a work for informational, scientific, educational or cultural purposes

+Description

 In particular: